SiliconLabs/wiseconnect/examples/snippets/wlan/ap_throughput/readme.md

 - Throughput Measurement Types

-    - The application may be configured to measure throughput using UDP, TCP or TLS packets.
+    - The application may be configured to measure throughput using UDP, TCP, or TLS packets.
 Choose the measurement type using the `THROUGHPUT_TYPE` macro.

       ```c
       #define THROUGHPUT_TYPE  TCP_TX     // Selects the throughput option